 BSN to DNP Curriculum

 The DNP course of study requires a minimum of 72 credit hours at the post-baccalaureate level.
+Most specialties require more than the minimum number of credits to complete the program.
 Courses can be categorized into five major components:

 - DNP core courses